Israeli generals' plan: Overview

-The plan, conceived by retired major general and former head of the National Security Council Giora Eiland and presented to the Knesset by a group of several retired Israeli generals, proposed giving approximately 300,000 Palestinians a one-week evacuation period to depart from the northern third of Gaza before designating it a military exclusion zone.
+The plan, conceived by retired major general and former head of the National Security Council (NSC), Giora Eiland, and presented to the Knesset by a group of several retired Israeli generals, proposed giving approximately 300,000 Palestinians a one-week evacuation period to depart from the northern third of Gaza before designating it a military exclusion zone (MEZ).
 Under this strategy, anyone remaining in the area would be considered a combatant.
 The plan would then implement a complete siege that would block essential supplies until militant surrender, denying all essential supplies including medicine, fuel, food, and water, representing a radical shift in Israeli military strategy for northern Gaza.

-According to Giora Eiland, the plan's chief architect, this approach was intended to pressure Hamas and secure the release of approximately 100 remaining Israeli hostages held since October 7, 2023.
+According to Giora Eiland, the plan's chief architect, this approach was intended to pressure Hamas and secure the release of approximately 100 remaining Israeli hostages held since October 7, 2023 at the time.
 The strategy also envisioned Israel maintaining indefinite control over northern Gaza to establish a new Hamas-free administration, effectively dividing the Gaza Strip.
 Eiland argued that this siege strategy would be both militarily effective and compliant with international law.
-He specifically emphasized that the plan would target then-Hamas leader Sinwar's priorities of "land and dignity" by depriving him of both.
-Eiland stated that Hamas would "either have to surrender or to starve," saying that "it will not be necessary" for the Israeli military to kill everyone in northern Gaza as "people will not be able to live there.
+He specifically emphasized that the plan would target then-Hamas leader Yahya Sinwar's priorities of "land and dignity" by depriving him of both.
+Eiland stated that Hamas would "either have to surrender or to starve", saying that "it will not be necessary" for the Israeli military to kill everyone in northern Gaza as: "People will not be able to live there.
 The water will dry up."

-The Institute for National Security Studies stated that the plan arose from a perceived failure of existing military pressure to secure hostage releases and destroy Hamas's capabilities.
+The Institute for National Security Studies (INSS) stated that the plan arose from a perceived failure of existing military pressure to secure hostage releases and destroy Hamas's capabilities.
 Its architects identified a concerning gap between leadership assessments and ground reality, leading them to propose a strategy targeting Hamas's four fundamental resources: money, manpower, supplies, and motivation.

-The Israel Defense Forces justified operations in areas like Jabalia as necessary to combat regrouping Hamas operatives.
+The IDF justified operations in areas like Jabalia as necessary to combat regrouping Hamas operatives.
 While officially denying implementation of the siege plan, subsequent military operations followed several elements of the proposed strategy.